-If you have crooked teeth with large spaces between, dental veneers are a popular go-to solution.
+If you have crooked teeth with large spaces between, dental veneers near you are a popular go-to solution.
 For people with small teeth or teeth with minor chips, laminates are the way to go.
 These two types of dental corrections are widely used for patients with a variety of oral care needs.
 Let’s take a look at differences between them and how they might work in your particular scenario.

 What are dental veneers?